iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 > My roommate had covid and this app showed no exposure.
 I was around him the whole time, fortunately I didn't get it.
 I've been around others who were positive and the app still said no exposure.
 It's useless.
 Uninstalling.<br> :date: __2021-03-02 02:07:57__

 > Does it even work?
 At the very least tell us how many devices did u check per day, if others are not using this service, it's just using my battery for nothing<br> :date: __2021-02-25 20:14:10__

-> Never worked<br> :date: __2021-02-21 23:25:40__

-> Does this app work?
-It does not seem to be doing anything after having used it for over a month.
-It does not show any feedback or confirmation if it is effective or even working.
-Another problem is the California government has never aggressively promoted this app, which needs widespread adoption to be effective.
-Without any apparent benefit, what this app only does is constantly consuming power and tracking my every movement, which is why I am uninstalling it after writing this review.<br> :date: __2021-02-21 14:06:20__